k98kurz/tapescript/readme.md

 logistics to any national military; nor is permission granted to any national government or governmental agency; nor is permission granted to any employees, associates, or affiliates of these designated entities.
+Notwithstanding the above exceptions, the code may be used without constraint for demonstration, educational, or entertainment purposes.

 THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED